Uniforms of the Canadian Armed Forces: Headdress

 Headdress is worn with all orders of dress except mess dress.
 Cap badges are worn on most types of headdress, with the exception of winter tuques and operational headdress (which is not usually worn in public).

 Ball caps

 Ball caps embroidered with the name of the wearer's ship or unit are worn with naval combat dress.
-Air Force personnel may be authorized to wear squadron ball caps with CADPAT or flying suits when on the flight line or aboard ship as part of a ship's helicopter detachment.
+Air Force personnel are authorized to wear the RCAF ball cap (purchased from CANEX) or may be authorized to wear squadron ball caps with CADPAT or flying suits, but only when on the flight line or aboard ship as part of a ship's helicopter detachment.
+As a rule of thumb, whenever saluting is required, the service cap/hat, beret, wedge, or ballcap must be worn.

 Berets

-The beret is still the most widely worn headgear, and is worn with almost all orders of dress with the exception of the more formal orders of Naval and Air Force dress (i.e. Ceremonial, Mess, and Service Dress).
+The beret is still the most widely worn headgear, and is worn with almost all orders of dress with the exception of the more formal orders of Naval dress (i.e. Ceremonial, Mess, and Service Dress) and Air Force Ceremonial Dress.
 A regimental or branch cap badge is worn centred over the wearer's left eye, and excess material pulled to the wearer's right.

 The colour of the beret is determined by the wearer's environment, branch, or mission.
 The beret colours listed below are the current standard: